7 Best Marquette Basketball Players of All Time, Ranked

 1. Dwayne Wade

 Wade played two seasons for the Golden Eagles and averaged 19.7 points, 6.5 rebounds, 3.9 assists, 2.3 steals, and 1.2 blocks per game.
-As a junior, the Golden Eagles made it to the Final Four, their best performance since winning the championship in 1977.
-Not only was his No. 3 retired, but he was a first-team All-American, Conference USA Player of the Year, and a two-time first-team All-Conference USA honoree.
+As a junior, the Golden Eagles reached the Final Four, their best performance since winning the championship in 1977.

 2. Maurice Lucas

-Suiting up for the Golden Eagles in the early 1970s, Lucas’ squad made it to the national championship game in 1974 before he left for the NBA, going 14th overall in that year’s draft.
+Suiting up for the Golden Eagles in the early 1970s, Lucas’ squad made it to the national championship in 1974 before he left for the NBA, going 14th overall in that year’s draft.

 In two seasons, he averaged 15.7 points and 10.7 rebounds.
 He shot 49.4% from the floor.